 This introduction to sculpture course will include a variety of approaches to working "in-the-round."
-Students will use an array of mediums while learning about fundamental three-dimensional design concepts.
+Students will use an array of mediums and techniques while exploring fundamental three-dimensional design concepts.
 In this course, students will examine the way art is used to express self, narratives, or to interpret the world around them.
-Students will be introduced to historical and contemporary artists and techniques.
+Students will be introduced to historical and contemporary artists and techniques through the lens of sculpture.